Redondo/Manhattan Beach Music School | p 310-376-8646

 What The Program Includes

-Schools which have made the commitment to Music Rhapsody’s music education curriculum for their school year, seeing all students on a weekly basis, receive many extra benefits.
+Schools which have made the commitment to Music Rhapsody’s music education curriculum for their school year, seeing all staff and students on a weekly basis, receive many extra benefits.
+Weekly classes include:

 - A minimum of one concert per school year and/or parent visitation day if desired.

 - An additional Music Rhapsody teacher to help with rehearsals and your school’s concert.
-Additional instruments to feature many students playing at the concert.
+Additional instruments so all children can play together at the concert…

 - A printed program for the concert including the educational points of each song/activity.

 - A Parent Education Class or Open House presentation

 - Teacher resources including poems, rhymes, stories, songs or dances that will assist the school’s staff in planning a specific theme or event.
 Our thirty-plus years of experience can accommodate requests for specific themes and events.
 We are continuously adding to our songs, dances, puppets, felts, props and instrumentarium.

 - Brochures for parents and visitors to explain the music program and its benefits.